OPENDAP/harvester/collector/Readme.md

 The application will be started at `server.port.`

-### API
+## API

 All API methods:
 * **GET** [/healthcheck]() - returns a string with the application version

 * **GET** [/harvester/registration? serverUrl=http://xxx & ping=7 &
-log=100]() - Register new HyraxInstance.
-Check it existence and check Reporter path.
-Setting up ping and log lines parameter.
-If such Hyrax instance had been already registered, add new record and make all previous records inactive.
+log=100]() - Register a new HyraxInstance.
+Check for that the server responds, check the Reporter path and set up the ping and log-lines parameters.
+If the Hyrax instance had been already registered, add new record and make all previous records inactive.
 Returns created db record.

 * **GET** [/harvester/registration? serverUrl=http://xxx &
 reporterUrl=http://xxx & ping=7 & log=100]() - Same as previous call,
-but setting up custom **reporterUrl**.
-If this parameter is missed, reporter url is equals to server url.
+but configure a custom **reporterUrl**..

-* **GET** [/harvester/allHyraxInstances]() - returns list of all
+* **GET** [/harvester/allHyraxInstances]() - returns a list of all
 **active** registered hyrax instances

 * **GET** [/harvester/allHyraxInstances?onlyActive=false]() - returns
- list of all **active** and **inactive** registered hyrax instances.
+a  list of all **active** and **inactive** registered hyrax instances.
- Parameter **onlyActive** is _true_ by default.

 * **GET** [/harvester/logLines? hyraxInstanceName=http://xxx]() -
-returns list of all log lines which was harvestered for specific Hyrax instance
+returns a list of all the log lines harvestered from a specific Hyrax instance

 * **GET** [/harvester/logLines/string? hyraxInstanceName=http://xxx]()
-- returns string representation of list of all log lines which was harvestered for specific Hyrax instance
+- returns a string representation of the list of all log lines harvestered from a specific Hyrax instance